 Food advertising is omnipresent in our daily lives, whether in print magazines, through films on social networks, on TV or on posters in public transport.
-Some food communication campaigns make more of an impression than others and stand out thanks to their targeted message.
+Some food communication campaigns are more memorable than others and stand out thanks to their targeted message.

-Here is our top of the best food ads of recent years.
+Here are our top food ads of the past few years.

-The American cookie Oreo decides to tackle the French market.
-Indeed, if Oreo is a popular cookie around the world, it does not have the same success in France.
-In 2018, the brand launched a TV advertising campaign to persuade the French to buy the cake.
-To do this, she hits hard by calling on actor Owen Wilson.
+The American cookie Oréo decides to attack the French market.
+Indeed, if Oreo is a popular biscuit all over the world, it does not have the same success in France.
+In 2018, the brand then launched a TV ad campaign to persuade the French to buy the cake.
+For this, she hits hard by calling on the actor Owen Wilson.

 Several commercials are produced in which the movie actor desperately tries to present the cookie in broken French.
-We don’t quite understand what he says, but the ad sticks in everyone’s mind thanks to the character of Owen Wilson who brings humor and self-deprecation.
-The budget for four films was 630,000 euros, not counting the actor’s fee, which remained secret.
+We don’t really understand what he’s saying, but the ad stays in everyone’s mind thanks to Owen Wilson’s character who brings humor and self-mockery.
+The budget for four films amounted to 630,000 euros, not including the actor’s fee, which was kept secret.

-For their targeted and engaging marketing, Michel and Augustin use social networks and video format to develop their community.
-They put the package on their youtube channel by questioning onlookers in the street, by sending the HRD to recruit in the subway and by traveling to the United States to meet the CEO of Starbucks.
+For their targeted and engaging marketing, Michel et Augustin uses social networks and video format to develop their community.
+They put a lot of effort into their youtube channel by interviewing passers-by in the street, sending the HR director to recruit in the subway and travelling to the US to meet the CEO of Starbucks.

-In July 2014, the Lyon brand produced six other advertising spots independently which are “anything but advertising “.
-These films are still shown on the web, but also on TV, and even in the cinema, because they want to make their brand known to the general public.
-They are produced entirely in-house in their offices in La Bananeraie and interpreted by the members of the team.
-The simple and offbeat staging highlights all the little hands of the company, a way to show, once again, the values of the company and its authenticity.
-In short, 100% homemade, just like their “wow” delicacies!
+In July 2014, the Lyon-based brand made six more commercials on its own that were ” anything but advertising “.
+These films are always shown on the web, but also on TV, and even in the cinema, because they want to make their brand known to the general public.
+They are entirely produced in-house at their offices in La Bananeraie and interpreted by the team members.
+The simple and offbeat settings highlight all the little hands of the company, a way to show, once again, the values of the company and its authenticity.
+100% homemade in fact, just like their “whaou” delicacies!

-In April 2014, the distributor Intermarché joined forces with the advertising agency Marcel to fight against food waste.
-On advertising posters, an eggplant, a carrot, or a lemon with quirky shapes dominate.
-They are different from the standardized fruits and vegetables that we are used to finding on supermarket shelves and are associated with a message such as ” an ugly carrot is a pretty soup ” as well as the slogan “ ugly fruits and vegetables Intermarché ”.
-This communication campaign is also available in advertising spots.
-An uniquely shaped clementine and carrot are personified while a voice encourages them to believe in themselves and go beyond their physical appearance.
+In April 2014, retailer Intermarché teamed up with advertising agency Marcel to fight food waste.
+On advertising posters, an eggplant, a carrot, or a lemon with a twisted shape take pride of place.
+They are different from the uniform fruits and vegetables that we are used to finding on the shelves of supermarkets and are associated with a message such as ” an ugly carrot is a pretty soup ” as well as the slogan ” Intermarché ugly fruits and vegetables “.
+This communication campaign is also available in commercials.
+A clementine and a carrot with original shapes are personified while a voice encourages them to believe in themselves and to overcome their physical appearance.

-When Intermarché decides to market these foods which are normally thrown away, it encourages people to consume all the products and not to rely on aesthetic canons.
-It is also a way for the brand to improve its image by participating in the fight against food waste.
+When Intermarché decides to market these foods that are normally thrown away, it encourages people to consume all the products and not to rely on aesthetic canons.
+It is also a way for the company to improve its image by participating in the fight against food waste.